kilroybot/kilroy-face-reddit/kilroy_face_reddit/docs/docs/features/scorers.md

 You give them a post, and they return a single number representing the score.
 All implemented scorers are described below.

-## `ScoreScorer`
+## `RelativeScoreScorer`

 This is probably the simplest scorer imaginable and the only one implemented.
-It simply retrieves the score of the post.
+It simply retrieves the score of the post and divides it by the number of subscribers of the subreddit it was posted in.
-So if a post has 10 upvotes and 2 downvotes, it will return 8.
+So if a post has 10 upvotes and 2 downvotes in a subreddit with 1000 members, it will get a score of 0.008.